w3f/polkadot-spec/spec.md

 ## Header

-The header stores or crypto-graphically references all intrinsic information relating to a block.
+The header stores or cryptographically references all intrinsic information relating to a block.

 ```
 header: [